Approximating normally attracting invariant manifolds using trajectory-based optimization: Technical setting and basic concepts

+A continuous invariant vector bundle over an invariant Riemannian manifold is called \emph{generalized relative NAIM} if it satisfies the first two inequalities and \emph{generalized absolute NAIM} if it satisfies all four inequalities.

-The following theorem provides necessary conditions for nonuniform NAIMs in terms of Lyapunov exponents.
-Using the adjoint Lyapunov exponent it circumvents the necessity of knowing the vector bundle $E$.
-In most applications this is useful because $E$ is not known a priori.
+The following theorem provides necessary conditions for NAIMs.
+These inequalities provide upper and lower bounds for Lyapunov exponents and finite Lyapunov exponents, which is especially useful when the vector bundle $E$ is not known a priori.

 \begin{theorem} Let $\flow$ be a smooth global flow on a Riemannian manifold $\ambient$ and $\nhim\subset\ambient$ an invariant embedded submanifold.
 If $\nhim$ is nonuniformly normally attracting and $p\in\nhim$, then \begin{enumerate}[(i)] \item for all $0\neq u\in\NS_p\nhim$, every set of vectors $W$ with $\spn W=E_p$, and $t\in\Def{p}$ there is always a vector $w=w(u)\in W$ with